 Sensitivity = TP/TP + FN

-26. How to choose a cutoff point in case of a logistic regression model?
+26. How to choose a cutoff point in the case of a logistic regression model?

 27. How does logistic regression handle categorical variables?